How much do horse riding lessons cost?Get a free quote now

 See how it works

-If you're a beginner wanting to learn how to ride a horse or someone keen on getting back into horse riding to practice and enhance your skills, you can tap a professional instructor for horse riding lessons.
+If you're a beginner wanting to learn how to ride a horse or someone keen on getting back into horse riding to practise and enhance your skills, you can tap a professional instructor for horse riding lessons.

 Price list for horse riding lessons